Allied Warship Commanders

 1800 hours - Proceeded to seaward while still submerged.

-The convoy was made up of the German Ostpreußen, Barcelona (3101 GRT, built 1921), Barmbeck (2446 GRT, built 1929) and Sivas (3831 GRT, built 1928).
+The convoy was made up of the German Ostpreussen, Barcelona (3101 GRT, built 1921), Barmbeck (2446 GRT, built 1929) and Sivas (3831 GRT, built 1928).
 They were escorted by the German armed trawlers Franke (former HMS Larwood) and Nordkap.
+(10)

-30 Aug 1941
+30 Aug 1941 (position 70.35, 21.45)

 HMS Trident (Cdr.
 G.M.
-Sladen, DSC, RN) torpedoes and sinks the German merchants Donau II (2931 GRT, built 1939) and Bahia Laura (8561 GRT, built 1918) in Lopphavet, Norway in position 70º35'N, 21º45'E.
+Sladen, DSC, RN) torpedoed and sank the German merchants Donau II (2931 GRT, built 1939) and Bahia Laura (8561 GRT, built 1918) in Lopphavet, Norway in position 70°35'N, 21°45'E.

 (All times are zone -3)

-1740 hours - Sighted the leading ships of a convoy to the West of Silden heading North.
+1740 hours - Sighted the leading ships of a convoy to the west of Silden heading north.
 The convoy was soon seen to be made up of four ships in line ahead.
 They were escorted by two large destroyers and three trawlers and one He 115 aircraft overhead.
 Quite a strong escort so it was most likely a very valuable convoy.
 Commenced attack.
 The second ship was selected as the main target but as Lt.Cdr.
 Sladen had only two torpedoes left he decided to aim them individually at the second and third ship.
 During the setup for the attack the targets were shifted to the first and second ships.
 Also one of the destroyer passed very close by but Trident was not detected.

 1814 hours - Fired the last two torpedoes against the selected ships from 700 yards.
 Both torpedoes were hits.
 The first hit after 48 seconds on a 1500 tons ship, the second after 50 seconds on a 3000 tons ships.
 Immediately after firing course was altered to seaward and speed was increased.
 During the next 2 hours and 15 minutes 56 depth charges were dropped.
 The first 45 of these were unpleasantly close.